 Parable of the Sheep and the Goats

-One of the most eschatological of the parables of Jesus, the parable of the Sheep and the Goats tells of end of days when the King will separate the sheep from the goats.
-In this story, the sheep represent the faithful--those who will be welcomed into the Kingdom of God, while the goats are those who rejected the Gospel and did not love and care for their fellow human beings.
+One of the most eschatological of all the parables of Jesus, the parable of the Sheep and the Goats tells of end of days when the King will separate the sheep from the goats.
+In this story, the sheep represent the faithful—those who will be welcomed into the God's Kingdom, while the goats are those who rejected the Gospel and did not love and care for their fellow human beings.